Quantumness certification via non-demolition measurements: Conclusions

 \section{Conclusions}

-In this paper, we have reviewed the recent progress in interpreting and utilizing quantum non-demolition measurements to certify a violation of the macrorealism, specifically in relation to the presence of quantum interferences and coherent superpositions in the state of the quantum system under scrutiny.
+In this paper, we have reviewed the recent progress in interpreting and utilizing quantum non-demolition measurements to certify the presence of quantum interferences and coherent superpositions in the state of the quantum system under scrutiny.

 The QNDM approach has two main advantages with respect to other protocols and tools present in the literature, such as LGIs~\cite{Leggett1985,Clemente2015,ClementePRL2016,HalliwellConference2019}.
-First, they give a necessary and sufficient condition for the macrorealism violation, which is directly linked with an operational procedure, discussed in Sec.~\ref{sec:necessary_and_sufficient}.
-By applying such a procedure, indeed, one is certain to identify --- if present --- the presence of quantum coherence in the quantum system state.
-Second, the implementation of QNDM has been already successfully carried out in several experimental laboratories worldwide, as one can evince from Refs.~\cite{GeremiaPRL2003,GuerlinNature2007,solinas2021,NiemietzNature2021,solinas2022,YanagimotoPRXQuantum2023}.
+First, they give a necessary and sufficient condition for the violation of the macrorealism per se, which is directly linked with an operational procedure, discussed in Sec.~\ref{sec:necessary_and_sufficient}.
+By applying such a procedure, indeed, one is certain to identify --- if present --- quantum coherence in the quantum system's state, independently of the initial state, measurement observables, or time evolution of the system.
+These violations are certified by examining a single quantity: the negativity of the QNDM quasi-probability density function.
+Second, QNDM have been successfully implemented in many experimental laboratories worldwide, as one can evince from Refs.~\cite{GeremiaPRL2003,GuerlinNature2007,solinas2021,NiemietzNature2021,solinas2022,YanagimotoPRXQuantum2023}.
+This is because the QNDM approach only requires coupling the measured system with a detector via a phase operator that has broad experimental applicability.
+In particular, in Refs.~\cite{solinas2021,solinas2022}, QNDM have been employed to monitor the loss of coherence due to environmental effects in commercial IBM quantum processors.
+These tests have shown that a QNDM protocol can be realized even in a setting hardly affected by noise.
 For these reasons, we believe that the approach based on QNDM is a privileged tool to identify quantum features of a system.

 To support this claim, in this review paper, we have presented pedagogically key applications of QNDM in different physical scenarios.
 As the first application, we have surveyed how the QNDM can be exploited to measure the statistics of the work done by a driven quantum system without destroying the quantum interference patterns induced by the work protocol during the system dynamics.
 Secondly, we have shown that QNDM can be used as a tool to track the quantum-to-classical transition that a quantum system interacting with an external environment may be forced to undergo.
 Finally, we have discussed which is the amount of resources that are needed for the implementation of QNDM.
 It turns out that the number of experimental repetitions that one has to perform in order to obtain the results predicted by the QNDM approach can be greatly reduced through optimization, without losing significant information about the presence of quantum coherence.